 Why Everyone Should Visit Guadalupe Mountains National Park

-The reality is a lot of us are looking to find those rare spaces where you can really escape.
-Often I need to get away from other people, and I love being in nature when I escape.
+The reality is that many of us are looking to find those rare spaces where you can really escape.
+Often, I need to get away from other people, and I love being in nature when I escape.
 More popular parks, as beautiful and enlivening as they are, don’t always allow this escape.
 Campsites are often sold out, so trails and facilities are busy.
-Or at least more active than you want when your goal is to be alone.
+Or at least be more active than you want when your goal is to be alone.

 Guadalupe Mountains National Park doesn’t fit in that category.
 Thanks to the remote location in the Chihuahuan Desert, this park offers quiet and tranquility.